odkr/sucgi/README.rst

-suCGI should work on any system that is compatible with `4.4BSD`_ and compliant with `POSIX.1-2008`_, including the X/Open System Interface extension; any Unix-like system that has been released recently-ish and that does *not* target embedded systems should do.
+suCGI should work on any system that is compatible with `4.4BSD`_ and compliant with `POSIX.1-2008`_, including the X/Open System Interface extension; any Unix-like system that has been released recently-ish and that does *not* target embedded systems should do so.

 Installation
 ============

-**Do NOT use suCGI at this point!** suCGI is work in progess and has *not* been reviewed, let alone audited.
+**Do NOT use suCGI at this point!** suCGI is work in progess, does not yet validate users, and has *not* been reviewed, let alone audited.

 ----